campeasy/neural_network_from_scratch/README.md

 # neural_network_from_scratch
-Neural Network in Python, completely coded from scratch.
+A Neural Network in Python, completely coded from scratch.